Web Guidelines, Standards and Resources

 - Additional Resources: Glossary of UCSC's IT Policy-Related Terms; Security and Technology Policies and Guidelines

-- At minimum, all UC Santa Cruz official and departmental Web sites must comply with the Web accessibility standards defined in Section 508, sub-section 1194.22 of the Rehabilitation Act.
-For further information, contact the campus ADA Compliance Officer for Facilities and Computing Access or visit UCOP's Resources for Designing Accessible Web Sites, which contains information about standards, assessment tools, design tips, and training resources.
+- In accordance with University of California policy (see IMT-1300), all UC Santa Cruz Web sites should conform to the WCAG 2.0 level AA standards for Web-based information.
+For further information, visit UCOP’s Resources for Designing Accessible Web Sites, which contains information about standards, assessment tools, design tips, and training resources.

 - Additional accessibility guidelines

-- Section 508 standards are based on the Web Content Accessibility Guidelines (WCAG) established by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).
-W3C has established guidelines for additional levels of accessibility not addressed in Section 508 standards.
-While compliance with Section 508 standards is not required, department Web pages should comply with as many W3C standards as possible.
+- Web Content Accessibility Guidelines (WCAG) are established by the Web Accessibility Initiative (WAI) of the World Wide Web Consortium (W3C).
+W3C has established guidelines for additional levels of accessibility not addressed in Section 508, sub-section 1194.22 of the Rehabilitation Act.

 - Regardless of the standards employed in Web site accessibility, the Web page owner is responsible for providing information to a user who is unable to access information from a campus Web site due to disability.